Smoking CBD has become one of the most popular ways to enjoy CBD, but is it right for you? Learn all about smoking CBD in our latest guide!

 On another note, the many strains of hemp industrially produced these days yields an almost innumerable variety of strains to pick from.
 The strain itself can play a huge role in the effects you feel.
 Hemp strains are made up of different concentrations of cannabinoids and hemp constituents like terpenes, CBD, and flavonoids.
 Depending on the strain, you may feel everything from a little lifted and energetic to a bit calmer and at ease.
 For example, smoking Lifter CBD pre rolls may get you in an uplifted mind frame and ready to tackle the day.
 On the other hand, a few puffs from our Fire OG vape pen may leave you a little more chill or relaxed if you’re feeling a bit stressed.

 Try Timbr Organics Smokable CBD Products

 In the end, whether you’re an experienced CBD user or a total newb exploring routes of consumption, smoking CBD is well worth a try if you’re curious.
-Check out our lineup of smokable CBD products, including hemp CBD flower, disposable CBD vape pens, hemp pre rolls, and hemp smokes.
+Check out our lineup of smokable CBD products, including hemp CBD flower, disposable CBD vape pens, hemp pre rolls, and hemp cigarettes (which are available in two options: CBD cigarettes and CBG cigarettes).
 With several strains available in a variety of smokable forms, the Timbr Organics product collection is always straightforward and always made exclusively with quality hemp.